kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 Cluster into variable bins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This clustering will divide the data set into equal bins of a one-dimensional variable vector.
+This clustering will divide the data set based on equal bins of a variable vector.

 .. code:: python